shakacode/cypress-on-rails/README.md

 ## Overview

-Gem for using [cypress.io](http://github.com/cypress-io/) in Rails and ruby rack applications with the goal of controlling State as mentioned in [Cypress Best Practices](https://docs.cypress.io/guides/references/best-practices.html#Organizing-Tests-Logging-In-Controlling-State)
+Gem for using [cypress.io](http://github.com/cypress-io/) in Rails and Ruby Rack applications with the goal of controlling state as mentioned in [Cypress Best Practices](https://docs.cypress.io/guides/references/best-practices.html#Organizing-Tests-Logging-In-Controlling-State)

-It allows to run code in the application context when executing cypress tests.
+It allows you to run code in the application context when executing cypress tests.
 Do things like:
 * use database_cleaner before each test
 * seed the database with default data for each test